 At the Hook it was too cold to do much more than look for the statue, but the town is worth a closer look.
 Situated at the mouth of the Nieuwe Waterweg canal and administratively part of Rotterdam, there are attractions on offer for both arriving Brits and for locals, branded under the slogan Get hoekt!
 The beach runs for 18km to Scheveningen, backed by sand dunes boasting foot and cycle paths and a naturist section.
 For military history buffs there’s Fort Hoek van Holland, a pre WW2 concrete fort tasked with protecting Rotterdam from invasion from the sea (surrendered to the Germans without firing a shot) and an Atlantic Wall Museum.

 Ferries have run from eastern England to the Hook since 1893.
 The train chugs between its two railway stations which stand only 600m apart, the port station of Haven, with four platforms once used for regular international train services to Amsterdam, Germany and beyond, and the rather smaller Strand.
-From 2017 the stations will become part of Rotterdam’s extensive metro network.
+From 2017 the stations will become part of Rotterdam’s extensive metro network (2019 update: finally!).

 Many have passed through.
 Patrick Leigh Fermor landed in the Hook at the start of his 1933 journey A time of gifts.
 Arriving in a taxi at London’s Tower Bridge on a rainy December afternoon, Paddy describes the scene:

 I halted on the bridge just short of the first barbican and the driver indicated the flight of stone steps that descended to Irongate Wharf.
 We were down them in a moment; and beyond the cobbles and the bollards, with the Dutch tricolour beating damply from her poop and a ragged fan of smoke streaming over the river, the Stadthouder Willem rowed at anchor.